owntracks/recorder/contrib/gpx-to-rec/README.md

 # gpx-to-rec.py
 This script attempts to convert a `gpx` file into `rec` files to be used with `recorder`.
-I've only tested this script with gpx files with only one track and one segment.
+I've only tested this script with gpx files with only one track and one segment from Phonetrack.

 ## Installation
 `gpx-to-rec.py` depends on [`gpxpy`](https://github.com/tkrajina/gpxpy) which you can install with `pip`: